Influence of light, temperature, and iron oxidation state on the dissolution rate of combusted iron particles in oxalic acid: Materials and Methods

 \subsection{Chemicals}

-Combusted iron particles were obtained from iron powder-air flames in a tube burner at a constant mean outlet velocity of 35 cm/s~\citep{FEDORYK2023} with three different fuel-to-air equivalence ratios $\Phi$ of 0.67, 1.0 and 1.5 (assuming full conversion to \FetOt for calculation).
-Similar to a previous study~\citep{LAUSCH2024}, the particles are then used to prepare a 2.5\,g/l stock solution of the respective iron oxide.
-A stock solution of 5,wt\% Pluronic F127, a nonionic surfactant (Merck, Germany), was prepared to inhibit the agglomeration of hydrophobic particles and their adhesion to the walls of the reaction vessel.
+Combusted iron particles were obtained from iron powder\textendash air flames in a tube burner at a constant mean outlet velocity of 35 cm/s~\citep{FEDORYK2023} with three different fuel\textendash to\textendash air equivalence ratios $\Phi$ of 0.67, 1.0 and 1.5 (assuming full conversion to \FetOt for calculation).
+The analyzed particles mostly contained hematite and magnetite with traces of \aFe and \FeO of less than 3wt\% and are covered in oxide nanoparticles~\citep{BUCHHEISER2023}.
+While no analysis of the iron oxide phases in these nanoparticles was performed, nanoparticles recovered from the fumes during the combustion of sponge iron were shown to contain mainly maghemite (\gFetOt)~\citep{WIINIKKA2018}.
+A decrease in $\Phi$ also results in a higher degree of oxidation with an increase in the weight fraction, $w$, of hematite ($w(\Phi=1.5)= 0.26\pm0.03$, $w(\Phi=0.67)=0.49\pm0.03$) and a corresponding decrease in magnetite ($w(\Phi=1.5)= 0.64\pm0.03$, $w(\Phi=0.67)=0.49\pm0.03$), wüstite, and ferric iron fractions~\citep{BUCHHEISER2023}.
+Non\textendash combusted iron can be embedded inside oxide particles or exist as separate particles~\citep{LAUSCH2024b,DEUTSCHMANN2024}.\\ Similar to a previous study~\citep{LAUSCH2024}, the particles are used to prepare a 2.5\,g/L stock solution of the respective iron oxide.
+A stock solution of 5\,wt\% Pluronic F127, a nonionic surfactant (Merck, Germany), was prepared to inhibit the agglomeration of hydrophobic particles and their adhesion to the walls of the reaction vessel.
 Bidistilled water (CarlRoth, Germany) was employed in the preparation of all stock solutions.
-OxA was sourced from a 0.5\,mol/l stock solution (Chem-Lab, Belgium).
-The reaction was initiated by the addition of 15\,$\upmu$l of Pluronic F127 solution into the cuvette, corresponding to approximately 0.25\,wt\%, followed by 35\,$\upmu$l of bidistilled water, 2.25\,ml of OxA stock solution, and finally 200\,$\upmu$l of iron oxide suspension.
-This preparation yielded a total cuvette volume of 2.5\,ml.
-The resulting OxA concentration is $c_\text{\ce{H2C2O4}}=\text{0.45}$\,mol/l.
+OxA was sourced from a 0.5\,M stock solution (Chem\textendash Lab, Belgium).
+The reaction was initiated by the addition of 15\,$\upmu$L of Pluronic F127 solution into the cuvette, corresponding to approximately 0.25\,wt\%, followed by 35\,$\upmu$L of bidistilled water, 2.25\,mL of OxA stock solution, and finally 200\,$\upmu$L of iron oxide suspension.
+This preparation yielded a total cuvette volume of 2.5\,mL.
+The resulting OxA concentration is $c_{\mathrm{OxA}}=\text{0.45}$\,M.